Average preserving variation processes in view of optimization: Recall on the intrinsic stochastic derivative on

-The instrinsic differential on $\mathbb{S}$ has been defined in \cite{INTRINSIC}, in view of differentiating functionals on $\mathbb{S}$ which depend explicitly on characteristics.
-It is motived by the regularity of characteristics by transformation of measure on $\mathbb{S}$, and permits to obtain directly compact statements ; it is essentially based on information flows preserving maps.
+The \textit{intrinsic stochastic derivative} has been defined in \cite{13.}, in view of differentiating functionals with finite values on subsets of ${\bf M}_1^{\mathbb{S}}(W)$, which depend explicitly on \textit{local characteristics}.
+It is motived by the variation of \textit{local characteristics} along adapted transports of measure on ${\bf M}_1^{\mathbb{S}}(W)$, and permits to obtain directly compact statements.